Indian Lamb Rogan Josh

-This is an authentic North Indian (Kashmir) dish and consists of cooking the meat in oil at intense heat.
+This is an authentic North Indian (Kashmiri) dish and consists of cooking the meat in oil at intense heat.
 The name Rogan Josh means red passion.
-Rogan means red color and josh means passion or heat.
+Rogan means red color, and josh means passion or heat.

 Ingredients and substitutes

-- Lamb - Trim off excess fat and cut lamb into 2 to 3-inch cubes.
+- Lamb – Trim off excess fat and cut the lamb into 2 to 3-inch cubes.
 Season with salt and pepper.
-Add the garlic and ginger and combine well.
+Next, add the garlic and ginger and combine well.

 - Cook on high for 2 minutes while stirring constantly until the meat is no longer pink.

-Pro tip - The high heat will sear the meat on all sides keeping the pieces moist inside. - Next, add ½ cup water and let come to a boil.
-Then, cover the pan, lower the heat, and let simmer on medium-low until the lamb is cooked to fork-tender.
+Pro tip – The high heat will sear the meat on all sides, keeping the pieces moist inside. - Next, add 1/2 cup of water and let it come to a boil.
+Cover the pan, lower the heat, and let simmer on low until the lamb is cooked to fork-tender, about 1½ to 2 hours.

-Pro tip - If necessary add a little more water as needed.
-Alternatively, you can add 1 cup of water and cook it with gravy. - When the lamb is fork-tender, taste and adjusts the seasoning.
+Pro tip – The meat will release its juices, but if necessary, add more water to prevent it from sticking to the bottom. - When the lamb is fork-tender, taste and adjust the seasoning.
 Garnish with fresh herbs like cilantro (fresh coriander).

 - Enjoy!

-Rogan josh is made with dairy yogurt.
-And yet, if you can't use dairy yoghurt you can use coconut yogurt.
-Also, the dish will have the flavor of coconut, which is wonderful too.
+Rogan Josh is made with dairy yogurt.
+And yet, if you can’t use dairy yogurt, you can also use coconut yogurt.
+In addition, the dish will have a coconut flavor, which is wonderful.

 Lamb Rogan Josh